-As a black belt in martial arts, as well as a former martial arts instructor, ladies self-defense instructor, and a female solo traveller, I highly recommend that some form of self-defense class be taken if you plan on venturing out into the world of solo travel.
+As a black belt in martial arts, as well as a former martial arts instructor, ladies self-defense instructor, and a female solo traveller, I highly recommend that some form of self-defense class be taken if you are a solo female traveller.

-It is always beneficial to have some self-defense moves stowed away in your back pocket……just in case.
+It is always beneficial to have some self-defense moves stowed away in your back pocket and get some much needed self-defense tips for women……just in case.

 Should I Take a Self-Defense Class if Travelling Solo?

 I know that this is a subject that not many women want to hear about, but my motto is “better safe than sorry”.
-I truly believe that most people in this world are kind and honorable, but there are the odd bad ones out there.
+I truly believe that most people in this world are kind and honorable, but there is the odd badass out there.
 My intention certainly is not to scare you off of travelling solo.
 That is the last thing that I want to do, as travelling solo is the most liberating thing that you will ever do, and for the most part it is extremely safe.
-I am also not saying that something bad will happen to you because it likely won’t, but there is always that very slight chance and it is best to be as prepared as possible.
+I am also not saying that something bad will happen to you because it likely won’t, but there is always that very slight chance and when you are a woman travelling solo it is best to be as prepared as possible.

 In the unfortunate event that you find yourself in a precarious situation, it is helpful to know some of the following self-defense moves.
 These self-defense moves are basic and can be learned in depth by taking a women’s basic self-defense class.